Workplace Model for Health Promotion and Disease Prevention

 When planning a worksite wellness program it is important to know the organizational setting where the program will be implemented as well as information on layoffs, company commitment, limitations, and facilitators for policy changes and allocation of staff time.
 Prior to program implementation, baseline information should be collected on staff retention, absenteeism, and other company interests, in order to demonstrate the program impacts and discuss and establish how sustainability will be achieved.

 Evidence to Practice: Workplace Wellness that Works

-Organization(s): Institute for Health and Productivity Studies, Johns Hopkins Bloomberg School of Public Health, in collaboration with Transamerica Center for Health Studies
+Organization(s): Institute for Health and Productivity Studies, Johns Hopkins Bloomberg School of Public Health, Transamerica Center for Health Studies

-A multiphase process is presented for identifying and considering which program elements, policies, benefits, and environmental supports are necessary for workplace program success.
+Presents a multiphase process for identifying the program elements, policies, benefits, and environmental supports necessary for workplace program success.

 Organization(s): Centers for Disease Control and Prevention

 Workplace Wellness Programs Study